lruepke/HTF_lecture/source/lectures/L05/Exercise2.rst

 .. tip::

-    It's all about rotating the coordinate system!
+    It's all about rotating the coordinate system to figure out the origin and i,j,k vectors for :code:`rotatedBoxToCell`!

     .. figure:: /_figures/coord_sys.*
         :align: center